uwdata/perceptual-kernels/README.md

 Learning Perceptual Kernels for</br> Visualization Design
 ===================================================

-This repo contains the results and source code from our crowdsourced experiments to estimate perceptual kernels for color, shape, size and combinations thereof.
+This repo contains the results and source code from our crowdsourced experiments (see our [InfoVis'14 paper](http://cs.stanford.edu/~cagatay/projects/pk/PerceptualKernels-InfoVis14.pdf) for details) to estimate perceptual kernels for color, shape, size and combinations thereof.
 What is a perceptual kernel?
 It is a distance matrix derived from aggregate perceptual judgments.
 In its basic form, a perceptual kernel contains pairwise perceptual dissimilarity values for a specific set of perceptual stimuli---we refer